-Canvas will have a series of exercises with quizzes at the end that help you understand what plagiarism is and learn how to paraphrase.
-You need to complete all of these exercises and quizzes by 12pm (noon) February 10th 2022.
+You need to complete the Plagiarism and Paraphrasing quizzes and upload the results of your Plagiarism Quiz for credit.
+In addition, Canvas will have a series of eight videos with quizzes at the end that help you understand how to identify proper sources.
+You need to complete all of these exercises and quizzes by 12pm (noon) September 1st 2022.